 Welcome to my website.
 I'm so glad you are here.
 My name is Elle and I combine my specialist training in Art Psychotherapy, with embodied and sensory interventions to support individuals improve their wellbeing and feel better emotionally.

-For twelve years I've been walking my own personal healing journey, discovering the impact of the modalities I deliver to support my own physical and emotional health.
+For sixteen years I've been walking my own personal healing journey, discovering the impact of the modalities I deliver to support my own physical and emotional health.

 In my professional capacity as art therapist I have helped adults and children with concerns such as grief, stress, anxiety, trauma, and to deal with the impact of chronic illness.